tormodb/academic_blog/static/files/Tormod_CV.md

 <!-- 7.
 Invited presentations to peer-reviewed national or international conferences and/or international advanced schools (if applicable). -->
 <!-- 8.
 Experiences from major research communication, dissemination or outreach activities and/or invited presentations in public conferences (if applicable). -->

-- I have written a total of 45 publications.
+- I have authored or co-authored a total of 45 publications.
 My articles have been cited 693 times, my _h_-index is 10 and my _i10_-index is 13 according to information gathered by [Google Scholar](https://scholar.google.com/citations?user=TMC38ZgAAAAJ&hl=en). _(Updated 29.12.2019)_.
 <!-- 2.
 A list of up to ten publications in major national or international peer-reviewed multidisciplinary scientific journals and/or in the leading national or international peer-reviewed journals, peer-reviewed conferences proceedings and/or monographs of their respective research fields.
 Indicate, if possible, the number of citations (excluding self- citations). -->
 - I have written one report on social inequalities in child mental health commissioned by the Norwegian Directorate of Health.
 <!-- 5.
 Examples of leadership/participation in industrial or public innovation or design and/or highlights from research or innovation with societal impact (if applicable). -->